atharvacc/c2GAN/README.md

 ## c<sup>2</sup>GAN model

-A readable python code for c<sup>2</sup>GAN aims at realizing unsupervised domian mapping in optical microscopy.
+A readable python code of c<sup>2</sup>GAN aims at realizing unsupervised domian mapping in optical microscopy.

-Next we will mentor you step by step how to implement our computational model.
+Next, we will guide you step by step to implement our method.

 ## Directory structure